 With a teacher workforce that’s overwhelmingly female, it’s no surprise that many of them are working moms.
 New moms face special challenges when they return to work, especially if they’re breastfeeding.
 Most experts agree that breastfeeding is good for babies and moms, and more than 82% of new moms at least give it a try.
-By six months, over half of moms are still breast-feeding, and more than a third at one year.
-Most women feed their babies or express milk every 2-3 hours.
+By 6 months, over half of moms are still breastfeeding, and more than a third still are at 1 year old.
+Most women feed their babies or express milk every 2 to 3 hours.
 All of this can be challenging enough at home, but what about for working moms?
 Here’s what teacher moms need to know about pumping at school.

 Know your rights.

 The international symbol for breastfeeding, often displayed on signs outside lactation rooms.

 First, know your school’s legal obligations in providing space and time for you.
 The United States has made a concerted effort in recent years to make it easier for working moms to pump.
 On December 29, 2022, President Biden signed the Consolidated Appropriations Act, 2023, into law.
 The law includes the PUMP for Nursing Mothers Act (“PUMP Act”), which extends more rights to nursing employees, including teachers.

 If you’re not sure about your rights, ask.
 “My coworker who gave birth a year before me pumped all school year in the woman’s staff bathroom because she did not know her rights to be supplied with a room that is not a bathroom,” says Gina F. Employers might not make accommodations unless you ask.

 Plan in advance.

 Once you know what your rights are, start planning.
 Give some serious thought to what you have the right to as well as what you need to feel comfortable pumping at school.
 A good starting place is the PUMP Act requirements that specify employers must provide:

 - For one year after the child’s birth, covered employees may take reasonable break time “each time such employee has need to express the milk.”